chrivand/Firepower_O365_Feed_Parser/README.md

 ---

 This is a sample script that parses the XML feed (https://support.content.office.net/en-us/static/O365IPAddresses.xml) that Microsoft publishes with URL, IPv4 and IPv6 addresses.
-These addresses are used for the infrastructure of the Microsoft cloud applications (Office 365).
-The script will parse the XML file into 3 separate lists and use the FMC API's to upload them to 3 Group Objects.
+These addresses are used for the infrastructure of the Microsoft cloud applications (e.g. Office 365).
+The script will parse the XML file into 3 separate lists and use the FMC API's to upload them into 3 Group Objects.
 These Group Objects can be used in a Firepower trust/prefilter rule.
 By doing so the traffic is excluded from further inspection, to prevent  latency issues with the applications.

 ## Features

-* Checking if O365 file was updated, using MD5 hashes;
-* Continuously checking for updates with a specified time interval;
 * Parsing O365 XML File into 3 lists;
 * Creating right JSON format for FMC API PUT requests;
 * Uploading this JSON to FMC, overwriting the previous Group Object.
+* Checking if O365 file was updated, using MD5 hashes (optional);
+* Continuously checking for updates with a specified time interval (optional);

 ### Potential next steps